American Institute in Taiwan: Overview

-AIT is a nonprofit corporation established pursuant to the Taiwan Relations Act to manage America's unofficial relationship with Taiwan; it was incorporated in the District of Columbia on 16 January 1979 after the U.S. established full diplomatic relations with the PRC on January 1, 1979.
-This model, with an alternative form of American representative office established in Taiwan after the diplomatic relations were severed, was based on the AIT's Japanese counterpart stationed in Taipei since 1972, and was therefore referred to as the Japanese Model (日本モデル, Nihon-moderu).
+The American Institute in Taiwan is a nonprofit corporation established pursuant to the Taiwan Relations Act to manage America's unofficial relationship with Taiwan; it was incorporated in the District of Columbia on 16 January 1979 after the U.S. established full diplomatic relations with the PRC on January 1, 1979.
+This model, with an alternative form of American representative office established in Taiwan after the diplomatic relations were severed, was based on the Institute's Japanese counterpart stationed in Taipei since 1972, and was therefore referred to as the Japanese Model.

-Following the authorization of the Taiwan Relations Act, the Department of State, through a semiofficial contract with AIT, provides guidance and "funds a large part of AIT's operations."
-Like other U.S. missions abroad, AIT is staffed by employees of the Department of State and other agencies of the United States, as well as by locally hired staff.
-Prior to a 2002 amendment to the Foreign Service Act (Section 503 of the Foreign Service Act of 1980, as amended by the Foreign Relations Authorization Act, Fiscal Year 2003), United States government employees were required to resign from government service for their period of assignment to AIT.
-According to Section 12 (a) of the Taiwan Relations Act, agreements conducted by AIT have to be reported to Congress, just as other international agreements concluded by United States and governments with which it has diplomatic relations.
-Thus, while relations between the U.S. and Taiwan through AIT are conducted on an informal basis, the U.S. government still treats the relationship within the same confines as with other states with formal diplomatic relations.
+Following the authorization of the Taiwan Relations Act, the Department of State, through a semiofficial contract with the American Institute in Taiwan, provides guidance and "funds a large part of the Institute's operations."
+Like other U.S. missions abroad, the American Institute in Taiwan is staffed by employees of the Department of State and other agencies of the United States, as well as by locally hired staff.
+Prior to a 2002 amendment to the Foreign Service Act (Section 503 of the Foreign Service Act of 1980, as amended by the Foreign Relations Authorization Act, Fiscal Year 2003), United States government employees were required to resign from government service for their period of assignment to the Institute.
+According to Section 12 (a) of the Taiwan Relations Act, agreements conducted by the American Institute in Taiwan have to be reported to Congress, just as other international agreements concluded by United States and governments with which it has diplomatic relations.
+Thus, while relations between the U.S. and Taiwan through the American Institute are conducted on an informal basis, the U.S. government still treats the relationship within the same confines as with other states with formal diplomatic relations.